nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       1. List all persons using the `list` command.
 The list should have at least one person.
       2. Create an `assessment` type tag named `Interview` using the `create` command.
 This is done by entering `create t/assessment Interview` in the command box.

    2. Test case 1 (Positive Test Case):
       `edit 1 t/Interview sc/Interview 70`
-**Note**: The score value should be a positive integer and must contain a space between the tag and the score value.
+      **Note**: The score value should be a positive integer and must contain a space between the tag and the score value.<br>
       **Expected**: Score for the assessment type tag `Interview` is updated to 70.
       Both Person List and Person Information Panel is updated to reflect the new `Interview` Tag.
 The new score is reflected on the Summary Statistics Screen(Third panel from the left).

    3. Test case 2:
       `edit 1 t/swe sc/swe 70`
       **Note**: Tag `swe` is not categorised as an assessment type tag.
-Thus, you cannot edit the score for this tag.
-**Expected**: Neither score nor tag is updated for person.
+Thus, you cannot edit the score for this tag.<br> **Expected**: Neither score nor tag is updated for person.
 Error details shown in the status message.

-3. Test case 3:
+   4. Test case 3:
       `edit 1 t/Interview sc/Interview -10`
-**Note**: The score value should be a positive integer and must contain a space between the tag and the score value.
+      **Note**: The score value should be a positive integer and must contain a space between the tag and the score value.<br>
       **Expected**: Neither score nor tag is updated for person.
 Error details shown in the status message.

-### Adding a remark to a person while all persons are being shown

-1. Adding a remark to a person while all persons are being shown
-   1. Prerequisites: List all persons using the `list` command.

-   2. Test case 1:
-   `remark 1 r/John is a good candidate`
-   **Expected**: New remark is added to the person.
-Details of remark displayed on the person information panel.

-   3. Test case 2:
-   `remark 1 r/**REMARK** Furthermore, hes capable of working in a team`
-   **Expected**: Remark is added on from the previous existing remark.
-Person information panel is updated to reflect the addition of the remark.
-   Specifically `John is a good candidate` is followed by `Furthermore, hes capable of working in a team` on the person information panel.
-   4. Test case 3:
-   `remark 1 r/`
-   **Expected**: Previous remark is deleted.
-Person information panel is updated to reflect the deletion of the remark and is blank.
-   5. Test case 4:
-   `remark 0 r/John is a good candidate`
-    **Expected**: No remark is added.
-Error details shown in the status message.
-Person information panel remains the same.

-### Viewing a person's details while all persons are being shown
-1. Viewing a person's details while all persons are being shown
-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   2. Test case 1:
-   `view 1`
-   **Expected**: Person information panel is updated to reflect the details of the person.
-   3. Test case 2:
-   `view 0`
-   **Expected**: No person is viewed.
-Error details shown in the status message.
-Person information panel remains the same.

 ### Filtering persons by their scores for a particular tag based on a particular metric while all persons are being shown
 1. Filtering persons by their scores for a particular tag based on a particular metric while all persons are being shown